SimonEnsemble/SimonEnsemble_old.github.io/_posts/2018-07-24-airline-overbooking.md

 Consider a flight with seats for 100 passengers.

 If the airline allows only up to 100 reservations for the flight, each customer will be guarenteed a seat on the plane.
-However, several seats will likely be empty because a fraction of the customers that reserve a seat will miss the flight.
+However, several seats will likely be empty because a fraction of the customers that reserve a seat will likely miss the flight.
 For each empty seat, the airline looses revenue.

 If the airline allows greater than 100 reservations-- i.e. if the airline overbooks the flight-- it is more likely that enough customers show up to fill the plane so that the airline receives revenue from each seat on the airplane.
-However, if more than 100 customers that reserved a flight show up, then (i) customers bumped from the flight will be angry and not fly with that airline again and (ii) the airline must pay out costly vouchers to incentivize volunteers to take a different flight.
+However, if more than 100 customers that reserved a flight show up, then (i) customers bumped from the flight will be angry and not fly with that airline again and (ii) the airline must pay out vouchers to incentivize volunteers to take a different flight.
 This is costly.

 Clearly, there is a delicate balance of how much to overbook.
 Don't overbook at all: all customers are happy, but flights operate below full capacity and we lose out on revenue.
 Overbook too much: flights are likely operating near full capacity so we receive revenue from each seat, but customers bumped from the flight are angry and costly vouchers must be paid to volunteers.

-We wrote a code in the Julia programming language to simulate the process of customers showing up to flights and identify the optimal amount to overbook.
+We wrote a code in the [Julia programming language](https://julialang.org/) to simulate the process of customers showing up to flights and identify the optimal amount to overbook.

 As input, we need the probability that a given customer shows up to the flight after making a reservation.